horodylova/special-letter/README.md

 2. Start the frontend development server
    ```
    cd frontend
-   npm start
+   npm run dev
    ```

-3. Access the application at `http://localhost:3000`
+3. Access the application at `http://localhost:1573`

 ## Testing
 Create a letter with today's date to test the complete flow immediately.
 The letter will be accessible right away.